 To test out our improved respiration, we challenged ourselves to climb the 150 historic steps from Main Street.
 The stunning view of the St. Croix River valley and Stillwater below us made our expedition well worth the effort.

 We continued to fill our souls that day with a visit to Stillwater Art Guild Gallery.
 Located in historic downtown, on north Main Street, the gallery features work from artists and artisans based in Minnesota and Wisconsin, with new art almost every day.
-We took our time enjoying the glazed ceramics, photography, glass pieces and sculptures before heading back to our cute rental to change: we’d made reservations to exercise creative muscle in a custom wood sign class at Sawdust Savvy, and opted for old clothes in case things got messy.
+We took our time enjoying the glazed ceramics, photography, glass pieces and sculptures before heading back to our cute rental to change: we’d made reservations to exercise creative muscle in a DIY class at Smith & Trade Merchantile, and opted for old clothes in case things got messy.
 (Make your reservations for this adventure in advance, because the workshops fill up.)

 That evening, we crowned a perfect day with drinks and dinner at Nacho Mama’s, on Main Street.
 Our server was friendly and knowledgeable, and we happily dug into plates of enchiladas, tacos and even jalapeño bacon-wrapped shrimp.
 As tasty as our dinners were, we all saved room for tangy Key lime cheesecake, the tangy citrus a perfect ending to a scrumptious meal.